 Fear of change can have a lot attached to it.
 Change may cause you to think you are going to lose the identity that you have been building for a long time.
 Fear of losing your identity is real if you have defined yourself based on accomplishments or goals you have been striving for.
-Fear of change can be exchanged for valuable growth.
+In spite of the unknown path before you or a sudden turn off the beaten path, fear of the change can be exchanged for valuable growth.

 What your identity is NOT.

-You are not your goals.
-You are not your accomplishments.
-You are not the label attached to your name.
+Your identity is the core of who you are, not what you do.
+The “doing” can reflect your identity but it’s still not the “me” that is your core identity.
+Look at it this way: you are not your goals, not your accomplishments, and not the label attached to your name.
 Those are results of your work, whether it’s based on being too busy, or being busy-less.

 Your identity is not your environment.
 Your heritage is important.
 God had you born there on purpose.
 But, your place on this earth, where God has you now, is also not your identity.
 When your identity is based on those things, then your self-worth can change every time one of those things changes.